-Specification numbers: 7181/7182
+Specification numbers: 7181 (AS) and 7182 (A2)

 Psychology is a varied and fascinating subject that uses many skills developed during mainstream GCSE education.
-The successful student will need to possess the ability to write essays and comprehend text, along with a sound level of mathematical understanding (minimum: Grade 5 at GCSE) that can, in turn, be used to develop analytical skills.
+The successful student will need to possess the ability to write essays and comprehend text, along with a sound level of mathematical understanding that can, in turn, be used to develop analytical skills.

-It will be assumed for the purpose of teaching that most students who undertake the A Level Psychology course will have no previous experience in the subject.
+It is assumed, for the purpose of teaching, that most students who undertake the A Level Psychology course will have no previous experience in the subject.

-Grade 5 (minimum) in GCSE Mathematics; Grade 5 (minimum) in English Language and a humanities subject (History/ Religious Studies).
+Grade 6 (minimum) in GCSE Mathematics, Biology, and either English Language, History or R.S.
 Current SHSB students will also have to attend exemplar sessions and complete a written essay task.

-AS Unit 1: Social Influence, Memory and Attachment Assessment Written exam % of As Level 50% Unit 2: Approaches in Psychology, Psychopathology and Research Methods Written exam 50% Α2 Assessment % of A Level Unit 1: Social Influence, Attachment, Memory and Psychopathology Written exam 33.3% Unit 2: Approaches in Psychology, Biopsychology, and Research methods Written exam 33.3% Unit 3: Issues and Debates in Psychology, Aggression, Schizophrenia & Relationships Written exam 33.3%
+AS Unit 1: Social Influence, Memory and Attachment Assessment Written exam % of AS Level 50% Unit 2: Approaches in Psychology, Psychopathology and Research Methods Written exam 50%

+A2 Assessment % of A Level Unit 1: Social Influence, Attachment, Memory and Psychopathology Written exam 33.3% Unit 2: Approaches in Psychology, Biopsychology, and Research methods Written exam 33.3% Unit 3: Issues and Debates in Psychology, Aggression, Schizophrenia & Relationships Written exam 33.3%